-Recording of an amorphous mark in an initially crystalline material, requires heating of the GST layer above the melting temperature ( $T_m$ =616 $^{\rm o}$ C) followed by rapid cooling, with a rate in the order of a few tens of K/ns.
+Recording an amorphous mark in an initially crystalline material, requires heating of the GST layer above the melting temperature (T_m =616 °C) followed by rapid cooling, with a rate on the order of a few tens of K/ns.
 Heating is achieved by applying a voltage pulse with sufficient amplitude and duration.
 The pulse has a rectangular shape with 0.5-V in amplitude and 50-ns duration.
 In order to achieve fast cooling rates, a falling edge of about 5-ns has been considered.